Lynne Frederick: 1969–1974: Discovery and early roles

 In 1971, she appeared in the biographical film Nicholas and Alexandra (1971), in which she played the Grand Duchess Tatiana Nikolaevna of Russia, second eldest daughter of Tsar Nicholas II.
 For the film's press tour, she toured Europe with her three co-stars Ania Marson, Candace Glendenning, and Fiona Fullerton.
 That same year, she auditioned for the role of Alice in Alice's Adventures in Wonderland (1972), but lost the role to her friend Fiona Fullerton.
-She was also first runner-up for the role of Saint Clare of Assisi in the Franco Zeffirelli production of Brother Sun, Sister Moon (1972), which ultimately went to Judi Bowker.
+Frederick was also first runner-up for the role of Saint Clare of Assisi in the Franco Zeffirelli production of Brother Sun, Sister Moon (1972), which ultimately went to Judi Bowker.

 Her best-known appearance was in 1972 when she played Catherine Howard, in Henry VIII and His Six Wives.
 Her next role was in the 1972 family film The Amazing Mr. Blunden; in 1973, she won the Evening Standard British Film Award for Best New Actress.
-She continued to work in film and television projects throughout 1973 and 1974, where she was often cast in the archetypal roles of the girl next door, an ingénue, or a princess.
+She continued to work in film and television projects throughout 1973 and 1974.
 Some of the shows in which she appeared were Wessex Tales, Follyfoot, The Generation Game, and an adaptation of The Canterville Ghost where she first met David Niven, who became a lifelong friend.

-Frederick's most prominent television role came in 1974 when she appeared in three episodes of the critically-acclaimed and Emmy-winning series The Pallisers.
+Frederick's most prominent television role came in 1974 when she appeared in three episodes of the critically acclaimed and Emmy-winning series The Pallisers.
 The series featured a huge cast of prominent and rising British actors, including Anthony Andrews, of whom she played the love interest.